collective/collective.collectionfilter/README.rst

 Compatibility
 -------------

+- Version 6.x is compatible with Plone 6.2+/Python 3.10+
-- Version 5.x is compatible with Plone 6.x+
+- Version 5.x is compatible with Plone 6.0/1
 - Version 4.x is compatible with Plone 5.2+
 - Version 3.x is compatible with Plone 5.0.x and 5.1.x